Albert Jacka: Western Front

 The division was sent to France, and the Western Front, in June 1916, where Jacka and his unit were assigned to the Allied trenches near Armentières, participating in several raids against the German trenches.
 Following the heavy casualties on the Somme, the 14th Battalion was transferred to the Pozières sector of the Somme offensive.
 Jacka's division, on 23 July 1916, was involved in the attack of Pozières planned by Major General Harold Bridgwood Walker.
 The Australian division suffered 5,285 casualties after three days of fighting.
 The Australian force captured Pozières, but the fight was so bloody that the Australians could only identify their trenches by the bodies of their comrades showing their red-and-white shoulder patches.

 On the morning of 7 August 1916, after a night of heavy shelling, the Germans began to overrun a portion of the line which included Jacka's dug-out.
 Jacka had just completed a reconnaissance, and had gone to his dug-out when two Germans appeared at its entrance and rolled a bomb down the doorway, killing two of his men.
 Emerging from the dug-out, Jacka came upon a large number of Germans rounding up some forty Australians as prisoners.
 Only seven men from his platoon had recovered from the blast; rallying these few, he charged at the enemy.
 Heavy hand-to-hand fighting ensued, as the Australian prisoners turned on their captors.
 Every member of the platoon was wounded, including Jacka who was wounded seven times; including an injury from a bullet that passed through his body under his right shoulder, and two head wounds.
 Fifty Germans were captured and the line was retaken; Jacka was personally credited with killing between twelve and twenty Germans during the engagement.

-Jacka was awarded the Military Cross for his actions at Pozières, although he was originally recommended for the Distinguished Service Order.
-Many present at the time, as well as many historians since, have voiced the opinion that Jacka deserved a second Victoria Cross for the Pozières action.
-One of only two bars (second award) to the Victoria Cross awarded during the war was earned the following day by Captain Noel Godfrey Chavasse of the Royal Army Medical Corps.
+Jacka was awarded the Military Cross (MC) for his actions at Pozières, although he was originally recommended for the Distinguished Service Order.
+The citation for his MC reads as follows:

+Many present at the time, as well as many historians since, have voiced the opinion that Jacka deserved a second VC for the Pozières action.
+One of only two bars (second award) to the VC awarded during the war was earned the following day by Captain Noel Godfrey Chavasse of the Royal Army Medical Corps.
 Chavasse subsequently died of wounds sustained during this second VC action.
 The other bar to the VC was earned by Arthur Martin-Leake during the period 29 October to 8 November 1914 near Zonnebeke, Belgium, when, according to his award citation, Martin-Leake showed most conspicuous bravery and devotion to duty in rescuing, while exposed to constant fire, a large number of the wounded who were lying close to the enemy's trenches.
 Martin-Leake was the first of only three men to be awarded a bar to his VC.